 Malachi originally joined the Rockaway Youth Task Force as a member in High School and has worked with the organization in various capacities since then.
 Malachi was born and raised in Far Rockaway, NY, and his background informs his incredible ability to connect with the Rockaway community and inspire youth from the area.
 Through developing these skills, Malachi became an extremely effective organizer and rose to join RYTF’s staff.
 He is also a full-time college student, studying business marketing at Baruch College.
 In his spare time, Malachi loves to play Fortnite and compete at Yu-Gi-Oh tournaments.

 Community Engagement Organizer

-Andrea started as a member with RYTF in High School and emerged as a leader after being elected Lead Organizer by her peers.
+Andrea started as a member with RYTF in High School and emerged as a leader after being elected by her peers.
 Her work as a dedicated organizer and motivational leader earned her current staff position.
-Andrea is also a first generation college student, studying political science at Baruch College.
+Andrea is also a first generation college student, studying Economics at Baruch College.
 She is a first generation American from Guatemala and Puerto Rico.
-Andrea is passionate about being an activist because she deeply values being able to advocate for herself and on behalf of others.
+Andrea is passionate about being an activist because she deeply values being able to advocate for herself and on behalf of others in this fight for liberation.
 When she’s not in the office or working on campaigns, she writes spoken word poetry.